National Use-of-Force Data Collection

 So there’s a huge benefit to all agencies.
 It’s very important that people know what we do and how we do it.
 Any time that information is not readily available is that that breeds skepticism.

 Skepticism leads to distrust.

-(Douglas A. Middleton) What I hope this database will do is bring clarity.
-To bring clarity not only to the law enforcement community about what is actually happening and what they can do if anything to improve, but to bring clarity to our communities and that we can together with the community, with the organizations that can be supportive, with the law enforcement agencies find solutions to those things that bring stress on our society when it involves an action by a police officer.
+Colonel Douglas A. Middleton, Deputy County Manager for Public Safety, County of Henrico (VA), Chair, Use-of-Force Task Force: What I hope this database will do is bring clarity.
+To bring clarity not only to the law enforcement community about what is actually happening and what they can do, if anything, to improve, but to bring clarity to our communities, and that we can together—with the community, with the organizations that can be supportive, with the law enforcement agencies—find solutions to those things that bring stress on our society when it involves an action by a police officer.

 So I think the clarity of what this will do is going to contribute greatly to bringing more peaceful resolutions to some of these problems because there will be a better understanding.

-This is gonna give a means for every agency to push that same information into a database that gives a national picture, not just what your agency’s doing but something that helps you better see across our country and what we hope that that will do for CEOs is say you know maybe i need to look at something like this, maybe there’s a training thing here or maybe i could improve how we deliver this particular service by looking at the number of incidents of force that occur.
-So it'll create and stimulate i believe a dialog nationally that’s gonna serve us all in the end.
+This is gonna give a means for every agency to push that same information into a database that gives a national picture.
+Not just what your agency is doing but something that helps you better see across our country.
+And what we hope that that will do for CEOs is say, you know, maybe I need to look at something like this, maybe there’s a training thing here or maybe I could improve how we deliver this particular service by looking at the number of incidents of force that occur.
+So it'll create and stimulate, I believe, a dialogue nationally that’s gonna serve us all in the end.

 - 06.11.2018 — FBI Swears In Honors Interns